wallace-js/wallace/README.md

 - See exactly how it works.
 - Control exactly what it updates.

-And this will save you many headaches further down the line.
+This will save you many headaches further down the line.

 ### Binding

-In reactive components we often want to bind data to inputs.
+A major part of reactivity is binding data to inputs, which we do with the `bind` directive.
 To show this let's add a text box to name the things we're counting.

 ```tsx
 interface iCounterList {